swyftstore/swyft-app-ios-sdk/README.md

 ### Request SDK credentials

 In order to use the SDK you need to request credentials by supplying swyft with your Applications Bundle ID.
-The credentials will should be stored in a pList file that you will need to include in your applications build path.
+The credentials will should be stored in a plist file that you will need to include in your applications build path.

-Sample JSON file swyft-sdk.json
+Sample plist entry
 ```xml
 <key>TERMINAL_ID</key>
 <string>00000001</string>